Killing of Yahya Sinwar: Killing

 On 17 October 2024, the Israel Defense Forces (IDF) reported a "high likelihood" that Sinwar was killed in Rafah.
 The IDF had engaged in a firefight with a group of Hamas militants the previous day, killing three operatives.
 The shootout was carried out by conscript soldiers from Bislamach Brigade who did not know who they were fighting, according to Kan.
 There were no hostages nearby.
 According to an IDF spokesperson, Sinwar had been in a damaged building before a tank fired at the structure.
-An Israeli pathologist reported that Sinwar sustained injuries to his right forearm from a tank or missile fire, his left leg from "fallen masonry", and multiple shrapnel wounds in his chest, before being shot in the head, resulting in his death from "severe traumatic brain injury".
+However, a later pathologist report established the cause of death as a gunshot wound to the head.
 The gunshot to the head contradicted the IDF, who reported combat ended after a tank shell fired at the building.

 The IDF also stated that it had killed Sinwar's bodyguard, Mahmoud Hamdan, after previously incorrectly claiming to have assassinated him on 10 September 2024.
 Hamas also later confirmed Hamdan's death.

 Order of events

 On 16 October 2024, at approximately 10:00 am, IDF troops noticed a suspicious figure entering and exiting a building in their vicinity, after which an order was given to engage.
 At 3:00 pm an IDF drone detected three militants exiting the building, two covered in blankets and clearing the path for a third.
 The soldiers opened fire and the group scattered, two entering one building and the third, later proven to be Sinwar, entering another building and climbing to the second floor.
 An IDF soldier was severely injured in the firefight that ensued.
 A tank fired a shell at Sinwar's location, and infantry soldiers began to sweep the building.
 Sinwar lobbed two grenades at them; one exploded and one did not.
 The troops then pulled back and sent in a drone which detected an injured figure with a covered face attempting to knock the drone out of the air with a stick.
 At the time, it was not known that the masked man was Sinwar.
-After the drone broke contact, an additional tank shell was fired at the building.
-The infantry fired a MATADOR rocket at the building and raked it with machine gun fire.
+After the drone broke contact, an additional tank shell and MATADOR rocket were fired at the building, and it was also raked with machine gun fire.

 Following the incident, troops discovered a body that had a striking resemblance to Sinwar, dressed in military fatigues, with a grenade and a gun, while assessing the collapsed building where the exchange occurred.
 Additional items found on his person included 40,000 shekels (NIS) in cash, a lighter and a passport unrelated to him, which belonged to a UNRWA teacher.
 It is reported that the three bodies were found carrying cash, weapons and fake IDs.